arnaugamez/arnaugamez.github.io/_pages/about.md

 classes: wide
 ---

 Hi there!
 My name is Arnau Gàmez i Montolio, from lovely Barcelona.
-I am currently finishing my studies in both Mathematics and Computer Engineering.

-Passionate about hacking and information security since I can remember.
+I am passionate about hacking and information security since I can remember.
 Recently I have been particularly interested in the field of reverse (code) engineering, including but not limited to:

 - Code (de)obfuscation
 - Malware analysis
 - Binary formats
 - Vulnerability research and exploit development

+I also hold a double degree in Mathematics and Computer Engineering.

 [![Twitter Follow @arnaugamez](https://img.shields.io/twitter/follow/arnaugamez?style=social)](https://twitter.com/intent/follow?screen_name=arnaugamez)

-I am also associated with the following groups
+I am associated with the following groups:

 ### Hacking Lliure